stainless-steel/bolt/README.md

 separated by slashes—as in `a/b/c` where `c` is nested in `a` and `b` and `b` in `a`—the locking mechanism ensures that

-* a writer is given access to a segment only when the segment is not currently being read from or written into and is not nested in a segment that is currently being written into, and that
+* each writer is given access to a segment only when the segment is not currently being read from or written into and is not nested in a segment that is currently being written into, and that

-* a reader is given access to a segment only when the segment is not currently being written into and is not nested in a segment that is currently being written into.
+* each reader is given access to a segment only when the segment is not currently being written into and is not nested in a segment that is currently being written into.

 For instance, one can concurrently write into `a/b/c` and `a/b/d` and read from `a` and `a/b`.
-However, reading from or writing into `a/b/c` or `a/b/d` would have to wait for `a/b` if the latter was acquired for writing, but one could freely read from `a`.
+However, reading from or writing into `a/b/c` or `a/b/d` would have to wait for `a/b` if the last was acquired for writing, but one would be able to read from `a`.

 ## Contribution